peap/git-global/README.md

   present on any of the remotes
 * `git global info`: show meta-information about git-global itself (configuration, number of known repos, etc.)
-* `git global install-manpage`: attempt to install git-global's manpage
+* `git global install-manpage`: (non-functional) attempt to install git-global's manpage
 * `git global list`: show list of all known repos
 * `git global scan`: update the cache of known repos by searching your filesystem